zlcggb/Review-Gate-win11-chinese/readme.md

 ### ⚠️ Important Notice

-**It is strongly recommended to manually backup your `mcp.json` configuration file before installation!**

-The installation script will overwrite the `%USERPROFILE%\.cursor\mcp.json` file.
-Although the script automatically creates timestamped backup files (e.g., `mcp.json.backup.20231026_103000`), to ensure data security and integrity of your existing MCP configuration, it is still recommended to manually backup before running the installation script:
+**The installation script now intelligently merges your `mcp.json` configuration!**

+You no longer need to manually backup `mcp.json`.
+The installation script will automatically detect and safely add Review Gate V2's MCP services to your existing `%USERPROFILE%\.cursor\mcp.json` file, without overwriting any other MCP services you may have configured previously.

+Nevertheless, for ultimate data safety, you can still choose to manually back up before running the installation script (optional step):

 ```powershell
 copy "%USERPROFILE%\.cursor\mcp.json" "%USERPROFILE%\.cursor\mcp.json.backup.manual"